Speaker Bios

 Emr holds a B.S. in business administration from Clearwater Christian College in Clearwater, Florida.

-CEO & Executive Director, Business Ending Slavery & Trafficking (BEST)
+CEO & Executive Director, Businesses Ending Slavery & Trafficking (BEST)

 Mike Harley